Skip to content

 Outcome values: succeeded, reconciled, failed, aborted, already_executed, approved_but_rail_disabled.
 Reason values (on a non-success outcome) include the executor’s terminal reason — scope_unsupported, original_not_charged, already_executed, rate_limited_by_self — or a Stripe / Shopify ConnectorErrorClass.

-Section titled “Honest bounds”- Stripe live rail.
-The signed-mandate → policy → refund → audit pipeline has cleared and refunded real live-mode Stripe charges end-to-end on a single Sill-controlled merchant.
-This is dogfood validation, not multi-merchant production refund volume.
+• Stripe live rail.
+The signed-mandate → policy → refund → audit pipeline has cleared and refunded real live-mode Stripe charges end-to-end.

-- Shopify live rail.
-Not flipped.
-Refunds against Shopify orders run test-mode only today; the live-mode gate is a separate founder/ops decision and requires Shopify Payments live plus the corresponding processor agreement.
+• Shopify live rail.
+Refunds against Shopify orders run test-mode only today.
+Enabling live Shopify refunds requires Shopify Payments live plus the corresponding processor agreement.

 What if the same refund mandate is replayed?